shahmilav/picturelab/README.md

 # PictureLab
+Methods by Milav and Runbier

-All PictureLab methods are in `picturelab/PixLab/src/PictureLab.java`
+All PictureLab methods are in `PixLab/src/PictureLab.java`

 ## Methods
 * [X] Chromakey